 - 1. Diabetic Peripheral Neuropathy (DPN): - a.
 If an ICD-9 code of 250.6 Diabetes with Neurological Manifestations is documented on the prescription; or - b.
-Completion of a Generic Nevada Medicaid Request for Prior Authorization documenting a diagnosis of Diabetes with Neurological Manifestations. - 2.
-Fibromyalgia: - a.
+Completion of a Prior Authorization documenting a diagnosis of Diabetes with Neurological Manifestations.

+2. Fibromyalgia:

+- a.
 If an ICD-9 code 729.1 Myalgia and Myositis unspecified is documented on the prescription; or - b.
-Completion of a Generic Nevada Medicaid Request for Prior Authorization documenting a diagnosis of Fibromyalgia and/or Myalgia and Myositis, unspecified.
+Completion of a Prior Authorization documenting a diagnosis of Fibromyalgia and/or Myalgia and Myositis, unspecified.